-The need, therefore, of a rhetorical method that is in its own nature fertile and fruitful, is plain.
-And what other ability can succeed but that organising and amplifying power, which we have seen to be the substance of the rhetoric of nature as the contrary of art.
+The need, therefore, of a Rhetorical method, that is in its And what other own nature fertile and fruitful, is plain. ability can succeed but that organizing and amplifying power which we have seen to be the substance of the Rhetoric of Nature as the contrary of Art.
 Through the former of these, the preacher's mind is led into the inmost structure and fabric of the individual doctrine, and so of the whole Christian system; and through the latter he is enabled to unroll and display the endless richness of the contents.
-It is safe to say, that a mind which has once acquired this natural method of developing and presenting Christian truth, cannot be exhausted.
-No matter how much drain may be made upon it, no matter how often it may be called upon to preach the "things new and old," it cannot be made dry.
-The more it is drawn from, the more salient and bulging is the fulness with which it wells up and pours over.
+It is safe to say that a mind which has once acquired this natural method of developing and presenting Christian truth, cannot be exhaust-No matter how much drain may be made upon it-no matter how often it may be called upon to preach the "things new and old "-it cannot be made dry.
+The more it is drawn from, the more salient and bulging is the fullness with which it wells up and pours over.
 For this organic method is the key and the clue.
-He who is master of it, he with whom it has become a mental habit and process, will find the treasures of wisdom and knowledge in the Scriptures opening readily and richly to him.
+He who is master of it-he with whom it has become a mental habit and process-will find the treasures of wisdom and knowledge in the Scriptures, opening readily and richly to him.
 He will find his mind habitually in the vein.

-2. And this brings us to a second characteristic of a natural rhetoric, whereby it is of the greatest worth to the preacher, viz., that it is a genial and invigorating method.
-All the discipline of the human mind ought to minister to its enjoyment and its strength.
-That is a false method of discipline, by which the human mind is made to work by an ungenial effort, much more by spasms and convulsively.
-It was made to work like nature itself, calmly, continuously, strongly, and happily.
-When, therefore, we find a system of training resulting in a laboured. anxious, intermittent, and irksome activity. we may be sure that something is wrong in The fruits of all modes of discipline that conform to the nature of the human mind and the nature of truth, are freedom, boldness, continuity, and pleasure of execution.
-In this connection weakness and tedium are faults; sickness is sin.
+II.
+And this brings us to a second characteristic of a Natural Rhetoric, whereby it is of the greatest worth to the preacher, viz, that it is a genial and invigorating method. the discipline of the human mind ought to minister to its enjoyment and its strength.
+That is a false method of discipline, by which the human mind is made to work by an ungenial effort, much more by spasms and convulsively. made to work like nature itself, calmly, cautiously, strongly, When, therefore, we find a system of training, and happily. resulting in a labored, anxious, intermittent and irksome activity, we may be sure that something is wrong in it. fruits of all methods of discipline that conform to the nature of the human mind and the nature of truth, are freedom, boldness, continuety, and pleasure of execution.
+In this connection weakness and tedium are faults-sickness is sin.

-but that organising and amplifying power, But the mental method for which we are which we have seen to be the substance of pleading, while making the most severe and constant draft upon the mental faculties, at the same time braces them and inspires them with power.
-The mind of the orator, in this slow organisation and continuous amplification of the materials with which it is labouring, is itself affected by a reflex action.
-That truth, that divine truth, which the preacher is endeavouring to throw out, that it may renovate and edify the soul of a fellowbeing, at the same time strikes in and invigorates his own mind, and swells his own heart with joy.
+But the mental method for which we are pleading, while making the most severe and constant draft upon the mental faculties, at the same time braces them and inspires them with power.
+The mind of the orator, in this slow organization and continuous amplification of the materials with which it is laboring, is itself affected by a reflex action.
+That truth-that divine truth-which the preacher is endeavoring to throw out, that it may renovate and edify the soul of a fellow being at the same time strikes in and invigorates his own mind, and swells his own heart with joy.